Yorko/yorko.github.io/_posts/2022-10-01-mlcourseai-roadmap.md

 <div style="text-align:center"><img src="/images/20221001-mlcourseai-roadmap/topic4-teaser.png"  /></div>

 The following 5 articles may form a small brochure, and that's for a good reason: linear models are the most widely used family of predictive algorithms.
-These articles represent our course in a miniature: a lot of theory, a lot of practice.
+These articles represent our course in miniature: a lot of theory, and a lot of practice.
 We discuss the theoretical basis of the Ordinary Least Squares method and logistic regression, as well as their merits in terms of practical applications.
 Also, crucial concepts like regularization and learning curves are introduced.
 In the practical part, we apply logistic regression to the [task](https://inclass.kaggle.com/c/catch-me-if-you-can-intruder-detection-through-webpage-session-tracking2) of user identification on the Internet, it's a Kaggle Inclass competition (a.k.a "Alice", we go on with this competition in Week 6).

 *It's better to admit that this week's material would rather take you 2-3 weeks to digest and practice, that's fine.
 But for consistency with article numbering, we stick to "Week 4" for this topic.*